bestHenryJ/antra_projects/Inventory Tracking System.md

 ### Hi, my name is Henry.
 Thank you for taking time to interview me.
 I am an experienced software engineer with around 6 years of professional experience in developing Java based web application.
 I have solid knowledge on core java and java 8 new features and familiar with all spring framework including spring MVC, springboot, spring data JPA, etc. As a experienced backend java developer, my core job duties is driving complex, large-scale technical projects covering software architecture design, maintainance and optimized database connection and network development.
 I also have fullstack experience in part of my previous projects which implemented front-end view engine using angular and built cloud service environment using AWS.I have satisfied performance of collaboration in agile scrum team and ability of identfiying and solving problem independently.
 I have confidence to handle this positon well in the future.
 Thank you.
 ## what was your responsibility in project
 ### As a back-end java developer, My responsibility in project is:
-- 1. identify product features with team manager
+1. identify product features with team manager
-  2. fdfas
+2. plan out for new sprint and manage my hour properly.
+3. implement back-end server set up including designing restful api, building database connection and developing controller, repository, service in spring framework, etc. Using TDD techique to develop new feature and pass the unit test and integration test.
+4. have good communication with front-end engineer and team manager to adjust the api design and features timely.
+5. release new features and retrospective.
 ## project architecture
 ## what's your daily work
 ## how did you deploy application